recommenders-team/recommenders/README.md

 ## What's New (June 1, 2021)

-We surpassed 10k stars!
+We have surpassed 10k stars!

-Microsoft Recommenders repository has got 10k stars on GitHub and it has become definitely the most starred open-source recommender system project on GitHub.
+Microsoft Recommenders repository has got 10k stars and has become the most starred open-source recommender systems project on GitHub.

-Truly thanks and congratulations to all the contributors to the repository.
+Truly thanks and congratulations to all the contributors to this repository!
 More advanced algorithms and their best practices are yet to come!

 See past announcements in [NEWS.md](NEWS.md).